 The properties you define in the request body will be used to store information on individual custom object records.

-Please note: you can only have two unique ID properties for each custom object in your HubSpot account.
+Please note: you can have up to 10 unique value properties for each custom object in your HubSpot account.

 You'll use your defined properties to populate the following property-based fields: